 How to Get to Bisti Badlands, NM

-Of course you need a car to get to Bisti Badlands, NM and to travel around the state in general.
+Of course you need a car to get to Bisti Badlands, NM and to travel around New Mexico in general.
 It gives you more flexibility than taking a tour and you can get off-the-beaten-track.

 If you flew into Albuquerque like us, then your best option is Budget.
 One of the key benefits was that they were one of the few companies open until 1 am, which worked with our late flight from New York City.